seratch/slack-edge/README.md

 npm run dev
 ```

-If you use ngrok or something equivalent, you may want to run `ngrok http 3000 --subdomain your-domain` in a different terminal window.
+If you use Cloudflare Tunnel or something equivalent, you may want to run `cloudflared tunnel --url http://localhost:3000` in a different terminal window.

 We are currently working on the **slack-vercel-edge-functions** package, which offers Vercel-specific features in addition to the core ones provided by **slack-edge**.
 Until its release, please use slack-edge directly and implement the missing features on your own as necessary.